krishna-devel/uproject/kdtree/README.md

 # Software requirements

-There are 2 ways to run this environment for running the project:
+There are 2 ways to get the environment for running the project:
 1. Use the docker image that was built from Ubuntu's docker image for 14.04 (https://hub.docker.com/_/ubuntu/).
 This is the easiest way to get the code running.
-2. Install all the software required and get the code from github (or submitted tar.gz file).
+2. Make sure all the software required in installed and get the code from github (or submitted tar.gz file).

 ### Option 1: Docker image